Virginia's Transportation Funding

-Allocations available in the first and second year of the SYIP under development for the following funding programs will be programmed in odd-numbered fiscal year SYIP updates:
+Allocations available in the first and second year of the SYIP under development for the following funding program will be programmed in odd-numbered fiscal year SYIP updates:

 Subject to the provisions governing each of these programs, the CTB may adjust the timing of funds programmed to projects from previously adopted programs to meet the cash flow needs of the individual projects, maximize the use of federal funds, or to address revised revenue projections and project priorities.
 As part of the annual SYIP update, funds no longer needed for the delivery of a project will be reallocated consistent with Board’s priorities for programming funds and federal/state eligibility requirements.

-Any funds from the State of Good Repair Program, High Priority Projects Program, or Construction District Grants Program no longer needed for the delivery of a project and will be reserved to address budget adjustments on existing projects selected within those programs or reserved for allocation in the next solicitation cycle for those programs.
+Any funds from the State of Good Repair Program, High Priority Projects Program, Construction District Grants Program, Interstate Operations and Enhancement Program, and Virginia Highway Safety Program no longer needed for the delivery of a project and will be reserved to address budget adjustments on existing projects selected within those programs or reserved for allocation in the next solicitation cycle for those programs.